Pakistani TV channel sues powerful spy agency for defamation

-ISLAMABAD (Reuters) - Pakistani television channel Geo News is suing the powerful spy agency for defamation over accusations of being anti-state, it said on Friday, in a move unprecedented in a country where public criticism of the military is taboo.
+ISLAMABAD, June 6 (Reuters) - A Pakistani television channel is suing the powerful spy agency for defamation over accusations of being anti-state, it said on Friday, in a move unprecedented in a country where public criticism of the military is taboo.

-In the latest twist in a saga that has captivated the country, Pakistan’s media regulator also suspended Geo for 15 days for reporting that the ISI spy agency was behind the April shooting of one of Pakistan’s most famous journalists.
+Geo News, part of the privately owned Jang Group, has also given the ISI spy agency 14 days to issue a public apology.

-“Geo and Jang Group (have) served legal notice on the Ministry of Defense, Inter-Services Intelligence (ISI) and Pakistan Electronic Media Regulatory Authority (PEMRA) for defaming and maligning the group,” the channel said in a report published in a newspaper owned by its parent company.
+“Geo and Jang Group (have) served a legal notice on the Ministry of Defence, Inter-Services Intelligence (ISI) and Pakistan Electronic Media Regulatory Authority for defaming and maligning the group,” the channel said in a report published in a newspaper owned by the media house.

 “More than 8,000 journalists, workers and professionals attached to the group and their families are not only being harassed but also attacked and tortured across Pakistan.”

-The standoff over Geo, part of the privately owned Jang Group, has exposed divisions between Prime Minister Nawaz Sharif and the army which has ruled the country for more than half of its history.

-The military has long seen the government’s resistance to efforts to shut Geo News as a sign of defiance and PEMRA’s latest move is seen as a compromise solution after weeks of tension.

-In April, Pakistan’s Defense Ministry had demanded that the license of Geo News be suspended after it reported that the ISI was behind the shooting of one of Pakistan’s most famous journalists.
+In April, Pakistan’s Defence Ministry had demanded that the licence of Geo News be suspended after it reported that the ISI was behind the shooting of one of Pakistan’s most famous journalists.

-The PEMRA media regulator said in a statement on Friday it had formally shut down Geo News for 15 days and imposed a $101,500 fine.

-“The authority...took a strong notice of violations committed by Geo News and unanimously decided to immediately suspend the license of the said channel for a period of 15 days besides imposing a fine of Rs10 million,” the regulator announced in a statement.

-But even before the PEMRA order, the channel had been taken off the air in several parts of the country since the dispute began, allegedly under army pressure, according to its lawsuit.
+Since the dispute began, Geo News has been taken off the air in several parts of the country or been moved to obscure slots on the channel lineup by the cable operators, allegedly under pressure from the military, according to the lawsuit.

 Distribution of the parent group’s newspapers has also been disrupted.